 Mary Kate Carroll OTR obtained her Master’s degree from Gannon University in May 2017 and landed her first full time OT job shortly after passing the NBCOT exam.
 She currently works at a skilled nursing facility near Cleveland, Ohio.

-If you are looking for more options to “Never Stop Learning,” check out the the OT Flourish Membership – helping new grad occupational therapy practitioners be confident and competent by being the best they can be when working with older adults – full of 100s of OT treatment ideas, education videos, clinical resources, patient handouts, assessments and support?
+If you are looking for more options to “Never Stop Learning,” check out the the OT Accelerator – helping new grad occupational therapy practitioners be confident and competent by being the best they can be when working with older adults – full of 100s of OT treatment ideas, education videos, clinical resources, patient handouts, assessments and support?